adamforprovo/campaign-website/src/content/issues.md

 Our neighborhoods work best when everyone can get around safely — whether driving, cycling, or on foot.

-**However, some of our busiest walking and biking areas are surrounded by wide roads with fast-moving traffic.** These include school zones, downtown, and our university neighborhoods.
+However, some of our busiest walking and biking areas are surrounded by wide roads with fast-moving traffic.
+These include school zones, downtown, and our university neighborhoods.

-Too many of our streets put speed ahead of safety.
-The good news is we can change our priorities.
+**Too many of our streets put speed ahead of safety.** But with smart planning and better priorities, we can change that.

 ### Safety starts with better design.

 Street safety is a function of speed.
 When drivers slow down, crashes are less likely and less deadly.

 Many streets in Provo’s older neighborhoods are 45 to 50 feet wide.
-That's equivalent to four freeway lanes.
-When our streets look like highways, people drive like it.
+That's as wide as four freeway lanes.
+When our streets look like highways, people drive like they're on one.

-**We can improve street safety with simple design tools.** Curb extensions, painted crosswalks, roundabouts, and narrower lanes are time-tested ways to calm traffic.
+**We can make our streets safer with simple, proven tools.** Curb extensions, painted crosswalks, roundabouts, and narrower lanes all help calm traffic.
+Solutions like these have been time-tested in cities across the country.

-These ideas don't have to be expensive.
-We can try them out affordably using paint, bollards, and other low-cost materials.
-If successful, they can be made permanent.
+Improving safety doesn't have to be expensive.
+We can try these ideas out affordably using paint, bollards, and other low-cost materials.
+If they work, we can make them permanent.

 ## Parks, Trails, and the Outdoors